-1. Aims
+1. Aims and Statement of Intent

 Our school aims to:

 - Provide and maintain a safe and healthy environment - Establish and maintain safe working procedures amongst staff, pupils and all visitors to the school site - Have robust procedures in place in case of emergencies - Ensure that the premises and equipment are maintained safely, and are regularly inspected.